 Imaging Tests & Procedures

 New Hanover Regional Medical Center offers a wide range of diagnostic radiology tests and procedures.
 The network uses advanced equipment to make the tests as accurate as possible.
 Below are some of the procedures performed in our outpatient centers.
-Visit the Health Reference section of our site to learn more about the procedures and how you can prepare for them.

 Bone Density Scans